SalesforceSFDC/Apex-Classes/README.md

  Execution Context has two characteristics:
    - It defines the scope and lifetime of statics variables.
    - It defines the context for those governor limits that are reset between execution contexts.

+ Key facts:
+   - Static variables are maintained throughout an execution context, and are unique to an execution context.
+   - Many (but not all) limits are reset between execution context.
+For example, if governor limits restrict you to 100          database queries in an execution context, each execution context can have 100 database queries.
+   - You can know when execution context start.
+Generally, you dont know when it ends.

 ## Quick Links